jk2715/FF3PRRando/README.md

 Microsoft .NET 8 Runtime

 Once the installation is complete, you must export the game files using magicite.
+To do this, you should find a folder named BepInEx already created in your game folder.
+From there, go into the config folder, you'll find a file named silvris.magicite.cfg.
+Open it in a text editor, and edit the line Export Enabled = false by setting it to true.
+Next, you'll want to launch FFIII as normal, if everything was setup correctly, you'll see a screen indicating files are being exported.
+Once that is completed, the game will close and you should see a folder named MagiciteExport in the following directory within your game folder: FINAL FANTASY III_Data\StreamingAssets.

-When running the randomizer, the resulting magicite export directory is required.
-The randomized files will save to the specified output folder, this folder should be copied to the game directory at FINAL FANTASY III_Data\StreamingAssets\Magicite.
+When running the randomizer, you will be asked to provide your magicite export directory.
+The randomized files will save to the specified output folder, this folder should be copied to the game directory at FINAL FANTASY III_Data\StreamingAssets\Magicite (if the Magicite folder does not exist you can just create it).
 A spoiler log is also generated in the randomizer directory.

 # Disclaimer
 The randomizer currently only runs on Windows, a Linux/Mac port may be considered in the future.